 The house we lived in had several miles of dense woods directly behind it.
 During this time in my life, I was able to develop and honed many of my survival skills and embarked on my warrior fitness training journey.

 Through out High school and into college, I continued my pursuit of different self defense concepts, warrior arts, martial art styles and warrior fitness training.

 It was during the 1980's that I gained my passion for martial arts movies.
 I loved the Saturday afternoon kung fu theater, watching re-runs of the kung-fu series and watching martial arts movies at the cinema or on VHS.

 In summary, my warrior journey began at birth and continues on to this day.
 A few years back I wrote an article explaining my thoughts on 'What it is to be a Warrior'.

-As my Warrior journey evolves so will the Bear Warrior Martial Arts Training website.
-Thank you for sharing this journey with me!
+As my Warrior journey evolves so will Okii Kuma Ryu and my this martial training website.
+Thank you for sharing this journey with me! - Kuma

 Growing up we often moved around and always being the new kid in school wasn't easy.
 It would often lend the bullies of the school to use you to make a point.

 So, I quickly had to learn how to defend myself without drawing to much undo attention.
 Thus my street combat self defense training path began to take shape.